ideascube/ansiblecube/README.md

  - Copy a new .bashrc, timezone, vimrc
  - Configure the system to use a new playbook for automatic update from GitHub
  - Install and configure : Nginx, dnsmasq, hostapd (wifi hostspot) and Ideascube

+ ## Keep your system up to date !
+Now you have a basic ideascube system ready to work !
+Great The second part of this doc is going to show you how you can keep up to date your system where ever this one is.